Evelyn station

 Evelyn station is a former VTA light rail station located in Mountain View, California.
-The station platform was on the then-single-track section east of Downtown Mountain View station.
+The station platform was on the then-single-track section east of Mountain View station.
 It was accessed via a pedestrian tunnel under the Caltrain tracks from Evelyn Avenue at the intersection with Pioneer Way.
 The station was closed and demolished in 2015 to permit double-tracking of the line.